-Declared as a National Park, Pagsanjan Falls is a three-tiered waterfall located in Cavinti, Laguna, also known as Cavintini Falls.
+Declared as a National Park, Pagsanjan Falls is a three-tiered waterfall located in Cavinti, Laguna, also known as Cavinti Falls.
 The waterfall can be reached by navigating the river using a dugout canoe originating from the town of Pagsanjan.
-The falls can also be reached by hiking from the town of Cavintini.
+The falls can also be reached by hiking from the town of Cavinti.

 2 | Maria Cristina Falls

 Also called the twin falls because of a rock at the brink of the waterfall that separates the flow of the water, Maria Cristina Falls is the second-highest waterfall in the country.
 This natural creation is not just pleasing to the eye, it also serves as the primary source of electric power for the city.

 Another landmark in Iligan City, Tinago Falls is one of the most scenic in the city.
 Its multiple cascades fall into a basin-like pool hidden in a lush jungle, hence the name as “tinago”, a local word for hidden.
 Tinago Falls is so mesmerizing you might wonder if it’s for real.

 4 | Limunsudan Falls

 If there is only one word to describe Limunsudan Falls, it would be grand!
 It is the tallest two-tiered waterfall in the country, with its two drops having almost the same height.
 It is located in a remote area that requires a 3 to 4-hour ride on dirt roads.
 To anyone who wants to visit the falls, make it a point to ask permission from the Higaonon Tribe of Bukidnon.